danbev/learning-llvm/README.md

 ```c
   Foo *foo = (Foo *) malloc(sizeof(Foo));
 ```
+Would turn into the following LLVM IR:
 ```llvm
   %1 = call i8* @malloc(i32 4)
   %foo = bitcast i8* %1 to %Foo*
 ```
+Notice that we first have the call to `@malloc` and then the second instruction does the cast.

 ### Types
 * `i1` is a one-bit integer (which is used for booleans for example)